Cloud backup, also known as online data backup, is one of the hottest technologies in backup and recovery today....

-Cloud backup services are now considered by many to be the way to back up moderate (less than 1 TB) amounts of data, including backing up your data at home.
+Cloud backup best practices: A tutorial on evaluating cloud backup services: Cloud backup services are now considered by many to be the way to back up moderate (less than 1 TB) amounts of data, including backing up your data at home.
 The challenge is that a new cloud backup vendor seems to pop up every day.
 How does one select a service from among so many vendors?
 Which of the cloud backup vendors is right for your data backup and recovery environment?
 In this tutorial, by backup expert W. Curtis Preston, learn about cloud data backup strategies for enterprises.

-There are a number of items that must be taken into consideration before entering into an agreement with a cloud data backup service provider.
+Get the right service-level agreement with cloud backup services: There are a number of items that must be taken into consideration before entering into an agreement with a cloud data backup service provider.
 In this tip, read about what should be on your checklist when you talk to a cloud backup provider, and most importantly, some of the major items that should be addressed in a cloud backup service-level agreement with your new cloud backup service.

-Everyone seems to be on the online backup bandwagon.
+Data security concerns with cloud backup technology: Everyone seems to be on the online backup bandwagon.
 It's convenient, it requires little effort, and it'll ensure you get those backups completed and offsite once and for all.
 Cloud data backup offers a lot of value, however, there are downsides you absolutely need to be aware of.
 There's too high a price to pay to bury your head in the sand over something so important.
 Learn about important data security concerns with cloud backup in this tip by security expert Kevin Beaver.

-IBM Corp. and Verizon Business are looking to draw large enterprises to cloud data backup by combining Verizon's virtual private network (VPN) services with IBM's cloud data backup client software.
+IBM and Verizon look to draw large firms to cloud data backup: IBM Corp. and Verizon Business are looking to draw large enterprises to cloud data backup by combining Verizon's virtual private network (VPN) services with IBM's cloud data backup client software.
 The two companies claim that using Verizon's VPN rather than the public Internet to transport backup data will ease concerns about the security and performance of cloud data storage at the high end.
 In this news article, learn about IBM and Verizon's cloud backup service.

-companies outsource their data backups to cloud data backup service providers is to offload the burden of monitoring, maintaining and supporting the backup infrastructure.
+Cloud data backup management: Users see new options for cloud storage administration: Management isn't always the No. 1 concern that comes to mind when storage and backup administrators are considering cloud data backup.
+One of the reasons that companies outsource their data backups to cloud data backup service providers is to offload the burden of monitoring, maintaining and supporting the backup infrastructure.
 But, tracking key metrics can be helpful, and users are seeing improving options, depending on their cloud backup services.